-We contribute to this research by examining the long-run economic effects of the arrival of refugees in West Germany after the end of WWII in 1945.
-In the three years after the war, 12 million (mostly) ethnic Germans from eastern parts of pre-war Germany, Czechoslovakia, Hungary, Poland, and Romania were displaced into the Allied occupation zones (Statistisches Bundesamt, 1953).
+after the war, 12 million (mostly) ethnic Germans from eastern parts of pre-war Germany, Czechoslovakia, Hungary, Poland, and Romania were displaced into the Allied occupation zones (Statistisches Bundesamt, 1953).
 When in spring 1949, the French, UK, and US occupation zones were dissolved into West Germany, the ratio of refugees to non-refugees in the new country was around one to five.

 We identify the causal effect of refugee settlements on productivity, wages, incomes, and rents using a spatial regression discontinuity design (RDD).
 Our RDD builds on a barrier to refugee settlement during the 1945-1949 period of Allied occupation.
-The barrier arose because the French government severely restricted the immigration of refugees into its occupation zone between the summer of 1945 and spring 1948-when post-WWII refugee arrivals were the largest.2 As a result, the vast majority of refugees had to settle in the occupation zones of the Soviet Union, the UK, and the US.
-The consequence can be seen clearly along the inner-German border of the French occupation zone in South-West Germany-the only longer border segment where municipalities on both sides ended up in the same state of West Germany.3 In 1950, one year after the occupation zones were dissolved, the ratio of refugees to non-refugees was 18 percentage points higher on the former US side than on the former French side of the border.
+The barrier arose because the French government severely restricted the immigration of refugees into its occupation zone between the summer of 1945 and spring 1948-when post-WWII refugee arrivals were the largest (Archive de l'occupation française en Allemagne et en Autriche, 1945; Ausweisungsplan, 1945; Staatssekretariat für das französisch besetzte Gebiet Württembergs und Hohenzollerns, 1946; Staatsarchiv Sigmaringen, 1946).
+The French government argued it was not bound by the agreements on refugee resettlement as it had not been invited to the Potsdam Conference (Benz, 1999) where the expulsions had been decided on.
+As a result, the vast majority of refugees had to settle in the occupation zones of the Soviet Union, the UK, and the US.
+The consequence can be seen clearly along the border of the French zone with the US zone in South-West Germany the only longer border segment that ended up within a West German state.
+In 1950, one year after the occupation zones were dissolved, the ratio of refugees to non-refugees on the former US side of this border was 18 percentage points higher than on the former French side.

-Comparing municipalities located in a narrow band around this 1945-1949 border, we find that productivity, wages, and rents today are higher on the former US side.
-In particular, drawing on municipality-, establishment-, and property-level data, we document that on the former US side of the border, output per worker is 13% higher; hourly wages
+Comparing municipalities in a narrow band around the former border today, we find higher productivity, wages, and rents on the former US side than the former French side.
+According to municipality-, establishment-, and property-level data, municipalities on the US side of the former border have 13% higher output per worker; 8% higher hourly wages; and 12% higher rents.
+Our empirical evidence indicates that these differences are the result of agglomeration economies driven by the higher population density following the arrival of WWII refugees in the US occupation zone.